Bylaws of Outdoor Education Adventures

 Section 3: Qualification.
 Membership on the Board of Directors shall be open to all persons with a demonstrated commitment to advancing the interests of OEA and will not be restricted on the basis of race, color, religion, age, national origin, gender, disability, sexual orientation, or other legally protected class.

 Section 5: Terms.
-The term of office of each director shall be three years.
-Directors may be elected to successive terms of office without limitation on the number of terms they may serve.
+The term of office of each Board Member shall be three years.
+Board Members may be elected to successive terms of office without limitation on the number of terms they may serve.
 Resignation from the board must be in writing and received by the secretary.

 Section 6: Removal.
-Any director may be removed, with or without cause, by a vote of two-thirds of the directors then in office.
+Any Board Member may be removed, with or without cause, by a vote of two-thirds of the Board of Directors then in office.

 Section 7: Vacancies.
 Vacancies on the Board of Directors shall be filled by an affirmative vote of a majority of the directors then in office at a regular or special meeting called for that purpose.
 Such appointees shall complete the unexpired term. and, at the conclusion of the unexpired term, shall be eligible for a three year term.

 Section 8: Quorum and Action.
-At any meeting of the Board of Directors a majority of the directors then in office shall constitute a quorum.
-If a quorum is present, action is taken by a majority vote of the directors present, except as otherwise provided by these bylaws.
-Where the law or these bylaws requires a majority vote of the directors in office, such action is taken by that majority as required.
-The Board of Directors action may be taken by a quorum vote of its members via telephone calls or through email initiated by the Chair.
-A reasonable effort must be made to contact all Board of Directors members for a vote.
+At any meeting of the Board of Directors a majority of the Board Members then in office shall constitute a quorum.
+If a quorum is present, action is taken by a majority vote of the Board Members present, except as otherwise provided by these bylaws.
+Where the law or these bylaws requires a majority vote of the Board Members in office, such action is taken by that majority as required.
+The Board of Directors action may be taken by a quorum vote of its Board Members via telephone calls or through email initiated by the President.
+A reasonable effort must be made to contact all Board Members for a vote.

 Section 9: Regular Meetings.
 Regular meetings of the Board of Directors shall be held at least quarterly at a date, time and place as shall be determined by the Board of Directors.
 No other notice of the date, time, place, or purpose of these meetings is required.

 Section 10: Special Meetings.
-The Board Chair or any two members of the executive committee may call a special meeting providing a 15-day written notice stating the purpose of the meeting is given to all Board of Directors members.
+The President or any two members of the Executive Committee may call a special meeting providing a 15-day written notice stating the purpose of the meeting is given to all Board Members.
 Only stated items of business may be acted upon.

 Section 11: Alternative Meeting Venue.
-Any regular or special meeting of the Board of Directors may be conducted through use of any means of communication by which all Directors participating may simultaneously hear each other during the meeting.
+Any regular or special meeting of the Board of Directors may be conducted through use of any means of communication by which all Board Members participating may simultaneously hear each other during the meeting.

 Section 12: No Salary.
-Directors shall not receive salaries for their board services but may be reimbursed for authorized expenses related to Board service.
+Board Members shall not receive salaries for their board services but may be reimbursed for authorized expenses related to Board service.

 Section 13: Action by Consent.
-Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting if consent in writing, setting forth the action to be taken, shall be signed by all the directors.
+Any action required or permitted to be taken at a meeting of the Board of Directors may be taken without a meeting if consent in writing, setting forth the action to be taken, shall be signed by all the Board Members.

 Section 1: Committee Formation.
-The board may create committees as deemed necessary and desirable.
+The Board of Directors may create committees as deemed necessary and desirable.
 Committee members may consist of community members not on the board of directors.
-Committee chairs must be a board member and may be appointed either by the board of directors or committee members.
-Such committees may exercise the authority of the Board of Directors or may be advisory committees.
+Committee chairs must be a Board Member.

-Section 3: Terms.
+Section 2: Terms.
 The term of a committee chair and committee members shall be one year.
-Chairs and members may be appointed to successive terms.
+Chairs and members may be appointed to successive terms without limitation on the number of terms they may serve.

-Section 5: Limitations on the Powers of Committees.
-No Committee may authorize payment of a dividend or any part of the income or profit of the corporation to its Directors or officers; approve dissolution, merger, or, the sale, pledge, or transfer of all or substantially all of the corporation’s assets; elect, appoint, or remove Directors or fill vacancies on the Board or on any of its committees; nor adopt, amend, or repeal the Articles, Bylaws, or any resolution by the Board of Directors.
+Section 4: Limitations on the Powers of Committees.
+No Committee may authorize payment of a dividend or any part of the income or profit of the corporation to its Board of Directors or Officers; approve dissolution, merger, or, the sale, pledge, or transfer of all or substantially all of the corporation’s assets; elect, appoint, or remove Board Members or fill vacancies on the Board of Directors or on any of its committees; nor adopt, amend, or repeal the Articles, Bylaws, or any resolution by the Board of Directors.

-Section 2: Nomination and Election.
-Officers shall be elected or re-elected by a majority vote of a quorum of the Board of Directors during the last quarter of the fiscal year of the corporation.
+Section 3: Nomination and Election.
+Officers shall be elected or re-elected by a majority vote of a quorum of the Board of Directors during the last meeting of the Officer’s previous term.
+Candidates may nominate themselves or be nominated by current Board Members.
+The inaugural officer terms will be as follows, in order to stagger leadership: President will serve 3 years, Secretary and Treasurer serving 2 years.

-Section 3: Terms.
-Officers shall serve for a term of two years or until their successors are duly elected except that no officer shall be elected to the same office for more than two consecutive terms.
-Officers so elected shall serve a term beginning on the first day of the next fiscal year.
+Section 4: Terms.
+Officers shall serve for a term of two years or until their successors are duly elected except that no Officer shall be elected to the same office for more than two consecutive terms.

-Section 5.
+Section 6.
 Other Officers.
-The Board of Directors may elect or appoint such other officers and agents as it shall deem necessary or desirable.
+The Board of Directors may elect or appoint such other Officers and agents as it shall deem necessary or desirable.
 They shall hold their offices for such terms and shall have such authority and perform such duties as shall be determined by the Board of Directors.

-Section 6.
+Section 7.
 Removal.
-Any person elected or appointed by the Board may be removed from office by a vote of a majority of the Board members then serving on the Board.
-Removal as an officer shall not necessarily mean removal as a Board member.
+Any Officer elected or appointed by the Board of Directors may be removed from office by a vote of a majority of the Board Members then serving on the board.
+Removal as an Officer shall not necessarily mean removal as a Board Member.

-Section 7.
+Section 8.
 President.
-The President of the Board of Directors ensures the effective action of the Board in governing and supporting the organization, and oversees Board affairs; shall preside at all meetings of the Board of Directors and Executive Committee or appoint another Officer to act in their absence; recommends to the Board which committees are to be established; shall appoint the chair of each committee and coordinates individual Board member assignments; shall approve the appointment of any non-Board member to a committee; establishes search and selection committee for hiring Staff; shall recommend to the full Board for final approval the compensation of Staff; shall counsel and advise Staff; and shall see that all orders and resolutions of the Board of Directors are carried into effect.
+The President of the Board of Directors ensures the effective governance of the organization, and oversees board affairs; shall preside at all meetings of the Board of Directors and Executive Committees or appoint another Officer to act in their absence; recommends to the Board of Directors which committees are to be established; shall appoint the chair of each committee and coordinates individual Board Member assignments; shall approve the appointment of any non-Board Member to a committee; establishes search and selection committee for hiring Staff; shall recommend to the full Board of Directors for final approval the compensation of Staff; shall counsel and advise Staff; and shall see that all orders and resolutions of the Board of Directors are carried into effect.
 The President shall have any other powers and duties as may be prescribed from time to time by the Board of Directors.
 The President is an ex-officio member of all committees.

 Section 10.
 Treasurer.
 The Treasurer of the Board of Directors shall have overall responsibility for all corporate funds.
 The Treasurer shall perform, or cause to be performed, the following duties: keeping of full and accurate accounts of all the financial records of the corporation; the deposit of all monies and other valuable effects in the name and to the credit of the corporation in such depositories as may be designated by the Board of Directors; the disbursement of all funds when proper to do so; making financial reports as to the financial condition of the corporation to the Board of Directors; and any other duties as may be prescribed by the Board of Directors.

-The Board of Directors shall employ a Program Director(s) as needed and shall authorize the employment of other employees as are needed to carry out the purposes of the corporation if no program director is in place.
-The program director(s) shall select the other employees who shall be hired after ratification of their selections by the Board of Directors.
-The program director(s) has day-to-day responsibilities for the organization, including carrying out the organization’s goals and policies.
-The director(s) will attend all board meetings, report on the progress of the organization, answer questions of the board members, and carry out the duties described in the job description.
-The director(s) is a non-voting member of the board of directors.
-The board can designate other duties as necessary.
+The Board of Directors shall employ a Program Director(s) as needed and shall authorize the employment of other employees as are needed to carry out the purposes of the corporation if no Program Director is in place.
+The Program Director(s) shall select the other employees who shall be hired after ratification of their selections by the Board of Directors.
+The Program Director(s) has day-to-day responsibilities for the organization, including carrying out the organization’s goals and policies.
+The Program Director(s) will attend all board meetings, report on the progress of the organization, answer questions of the Board Members, and carry out the duties described in the job description.
+The Program Director(s) is a non-voting member of the Board of Directors.
+The Board of Directors can designate other duties as necessary.
 The salary or wages and other terms of employment shall be set by the Board of Directors, who may enter into contracts of employment with such employees on behalf of the corporation.
 The Board of Directors may elect to contract certain duties as needed.

-This Corporation will indemnify to the fullest extent not prohibited by law any person who is made or threatened to be made a party to an action, suit, or other proceeding, by reason of the fact that the person is or was a director or officer of this Corporation or a fiduciary within the meaning of the Employee Retirement Income Security Act (or its corresponding future provisions) with respect to any employee benefit plan of this Corporation.
-No amendment to this Article that limits this Corporation’s obligations to indemnify any person shall have any effect on such obligation for any act or omission that occurs prior to the later of the effective date of the amendment or the date notice of the amendment is given to the person.
-This Corporation shall interpret this indemnification provision to extend to all persons covered by its provisions the most liberal possible indemnification – substantively, procedurally, and otherwise.
+This corporation will indemnify to the fullest extent not prohibited by law any person who is made or threatened to be made a party to an action, suit, or other proceeding, by reason of the fact that the person is or was on the Board of Directors and Officers of this corporation or a fiduciary within the meaning of the Employee Retirement Income Security Act (or its corresponding future provisions) with respect to any employee benefit plan of this corporation.
+No amendment to this Article that limits this corporation’s obligations to indemnify any person shall have any effect on such obligation for any act or omission that occurs prior to the later of the effective date of the amendment or the date notice of the amendment is given to the person.
+This corporation shall interpret this indemnification provision to extend to all persons covered by its provisions the most liberal possible indemnification – substantively, procedurally, and otherwise.

-These Bylaws may be amended or repealed, and new Bylaws adopted by the Board of Directors by an affirmative vote of two-thirds of directors present, if a quorum is present.
-Prior to the adoption of the amendment, each Director shall be given at least ten days notice of the date, time, and place of the meeting at which the proposed amendment is to be considered, and the notice shall state that one of the purposes of the meeting is to consider a proposed amendment to the Bylaws and shall contain a copy of the proposed amendment.
+These Bylaws may be amended or repealed, and new Bylaws adopted by the Board of Directors by an affirmative vote of two-thirds of Board Members present, if a quorum is present.
+Prior to the adoption of the amendment, each Board Member shall be given at least ten days notice of the date, time, and place of the meeting at which the proposed amendment is to be considered, and the notice shall state that one of the purposes of the meeting is to consider a proposed amendment to the Bylaws and shall contain a copy of the proposed amendment.

 Molly Lord-Garrettson,